elkorn/afronski.github.io/_posts/2015-08-06-sicp-in-clojure-chapter-2.md

 ### Introduction

-- Sum up whole chapter - it is all about clear and reasonable abstractions.
+In the [previous blog post](http://www.afronski.pl/2015/06/04/sicp-in-clojure-chapter-1.html) we have started with an interesting example.
+In this case we will start with a small summary of the whole chapter and then we will move to couple very interesting examples.

-- Establishing barriers upfront helps evolution and builds a contract.
+Basically it is all about having clear and reasonable abstractions.
+Authors introduced a term called *barriers*, which help you building a contract and clear abstractions from the beginning.
+A separate place in the chapter is dedicated to the minimal syntax - which enables elasticity and freedom when constructing *new data types*, *type systems* and *domain specific languages.

-- Freedom and minimalist approach results in huge expression power.
+The power of expression and also treating *code as data* has another benefit - you can easily transform your syntax, in order to change existing syntax to be more expressive, rewrite the human-friendly representation directly to the compiler-friendly one.

-- Recursion is not only important regarding flow control, but also for data structures.
+Last but not least, composition and recursion is also important when it comes to the data structures, and building *compound data types*.
+And with that topic we will start.

 ### Compound Data Structures